irods/python-irodsclient/README.rst

 Recherché queries
 -----------------

-In some cases you might like to use an LIGQ operator not directly offered by this Python  library, or even combine query filters in ways LIGQ may not directly support.
+In some cases you might like to use a GenQuery operator not directly offered by this Python library, or even combine query filters in ways GenQuery may not directly support.

 As an example, the code below finds metadata value fields lexicographically outside the range of decimal integers, while also requiring that the data objects to which they are attached do not reside in the trash.

 >>> search_tuple = (DataObject.name , Collection.name ,
 ...
 DataObjectMeta.name , DataObjectMeta.value)